felangel/bloc/docs/flutterweathertutorial.md

 ## Pull-To-Refresh

-> In order to support pull-to-refresh we will need to update our `WeatherBloc` to handle a second event: `RefreshWeather`.
+> In order to support pull-to-refresh we will need to update our `WeatherEvent` to handle a second event: `RefreshWeather`.
+Go ahead and add the following code to `blocs/weather_event.dart`

 ```dart
 class RefreshWeather extends WeatherEvent {